neetisabnani/neetisabnani/README.md

 - Exploring how quantitative tools can strengthen climate and energy policy design.

-- Building skills in Python and R to model, analyze, and visualize data for social and environmental research.
+- Refining my skills in Python and R to model, analyze, and visualize data for social and environmental research.

 - Creating small analytical projects that connect renewable energy, regulation, and equity.